TLDR

-Originally the Wayne County poorhouse established in 1839, Eloise grew into a sprawling 902-acre campus with 75 buildings housing a mental hospital, general hospital, and tuberculosis sanatorium.
-At its peak, it held 10,000 patients.
+What started as a county poorhouse in 1839 eventually grew into a 902-acre campus with 75 buildings — a mental hospital, a general hospital, and a tuberculosis sanatorium all in one.
+At its peak, Eloise housed 10,000 patients.

 Eloise Asylum is the common name for what was once the largest and most complex public welfare institution in Michigan, a sprawling campus that at its peak encompassed more than seventy buildings spread across 902 acres in what is now Westland.
 The institution began in 1839 as the Wayne County Poorhouse, a last-resort shelter for the destitute, the orphaned, and the mentally ill.
 Over the following century, it expanded to include a psychiatric hospital, a tuberculosis sanatorium, a general hospital, and a working farm.
 At its height, Eloise housed approximately 10,000 patients simultaneously.